videosdk-live/agents-quickstart/README.md

 - Python 3.12 or higher
 - A VideoSDK authentication token (generate from [app.videosdk.live](https://app.videosdk.live))
 - A VideoSDK meeting ID (you can generate one using the [Create Room API](https://docs.videosdk.live/api-reference/realtime-communication/create-room))
-- API key for your chosen LLM provider (OpenAI, Google Gemini (LiveAPI), or AWS)
+- API key for your chosen LLM provider (OpenAI, Google Gemini LiveAPI, or AWS)
 - Client-side implementation with any VideoSDK SDK

 ## 🛠️ Installation